Whichever form of transportation you choose, you’ll have no problem finding a taxi, a metro stop, or even UberX.

 If you are still interested in renting a car from Barajas Airport check out the airport’s website and check which companies require an international license and which do not.

 Taxis are cheaper in Madrid than in other major European cities and there are hordes of them so you won’t ever have a problem flagging one down.
+It might be the most convenient form of transportation in the city.
 The average base fare for taxis is 2,70€ and the tariff is roughly 1.05€ per kilometer, so a trip of 10 km would cost about 13,20€.
 Taxi rates are slightly higher at night and on the weekends.